 System object: phased.CustomMicrophoneElement

-Plot custom microphone element directivity or pattern versus azimuth
+Plot custom microphone element directivity or pattern versus elevation

-the 2-D element directivity pattern versus azimuth (in dBi) for the
+the 2-D element directivity pattern versus elevation (in dBi) for

 FREQ specifies the operating frequency.